 WSU's Peer Institutions

-Washington State University strives for excellence as a land-grant, research university with very high research activity (as classified in 2005 by the Carnegie Foundation for the Advancement of Teaching) and compares itself to four groups of peer institutions.
+Washington State University strives for excellence as a land-grant, research university with the highest research activity (see the Carnegie Classification of Institutions of Higher Education [http://carnegieclassifications.iu.edu/lookup/standard.php] for 2015, released Feb.
+1st, 2016) and compares itself to four groups of peer institutions.

 The Institutional Effectiveness Council steering committee examined a broad list of public, land-grant institutions with categorizations related to AAU, Medical or Veterinary Medicine, Carnegie classifications, and a host of metrics that could be sorted for review.
-The steering committee developed a final set for peer benchmark comparison on the Strategic Plan 2014-19 to represent Public Land Grant institutions that are Carnegie Very High Research Institutions, have a veterinary school, may or may not have a medical school, may or may not be AAU members, are within 50% above or below WSU’s enrollment size, and are within 100% above or below WSU’s research and development expenditures.
-This list includes the following schools:
+The steering committee developed a final set for peer benchmark comparison on the Strategic Plan 2014-19 to represent Public Land Grant institutions that were Carnegie Very High Research Institutions (under the 2005 Basic Classification), have a veterinary school, may or may not have a medical school, may or may not be AAU members, are within 50% above or below WSU’s enrollment size, and are within 100% above or below WSU’s research and development expenditures.
+This list includes the following schools (all are “Doctoral Universities: Highest Research Activity,” except Mississippi State, which is now classified as “Higher Research Activity”):

 WSU also compares itself to members of the Association of American Universities (AAU), a nonprofit organization of 61 public and private, prestigious, and influential research universities in both the United States and Canada.
 Four of these are land-grant, research universities with veterinary medicine programs and without medical schools.
 WSU considers these institutions to be aspirational peers: Iowa State University, University of Illinois at Urbana-Champaign, Purdue University, and Texas A&M University.